Not everyone wants to buy what you’re selling.

 Reason #2: 29% of startups failed because they ran out of money.

-Spending your valuable marketing budget on the wrong target audience could cause your company to go out of business.
+Spending your valuable marketing budget on the wrong target audience could cause your company to shut down.

-With limited cash in the bank, you may not be able to recover from this.
+With limited cash in the bank, you may be unable to recover from this.

 But don’t worry.